botpress/documentation-v12/docs/admin/alerting.md

 ### Prerequisite

-- Botpress Pro must be enabled with a valid license key
+- You must enable Botpress Pro with a valid license key
 - Redis Server must be running (minimum: version 2.8)
 - Monitoring must be enabled